jeremysb1/MITx_6.00.1x/README.md

 # MITx_6.00.1x

-This course did a good job of teaching me how to solve computational problems.
+This course did a good job of teaching me how to solve computational problems with Python.

 One of the reasons I took this course is because of its level of rigor.
-Many of the programming assignments took a fair amount of time to complete and required me to really think through the problems, as opposed to typing minimal amounts of code that "worked".
+Many of the programming assignments took a fair amount of time to complete and required me to think through the problems, as opposed to typing minimal amounts of code that "worked".
 I also received a lot of practice in reading code that was efficient, inefficient or would cause errors.
 I also gained a lot of clarity on tradeoffs of one type of approach versus other programs that would "work" but were less effiecient.

 After completing the course, I possessed the ability to start my own projects.
 I also learned some fundamental ideas of computer science and programming (topics below), which led to my interest in learning C, C++, algorithms, as well as other topics in computer science, since I have a good starting point about how programs work.